If you want to bring top talent to your company, there is one strategy you need to double down on: Employer branding.

 - Why it is important.

-- How you can start to implement it in 2019.
+- How you can start to implement it.

 Employer Branding In Action: What It Is Like To Work At Google

 To show you the influence of employer branding, we are going to run a little experiment.

 Take a minute to close your eyes and think of everything you know about working at Google, from how the offices are laid out, through to the perks of the job and internal benchmarks.